citation-file-format/citation-file-format/.github/ISSUE_TEMPLATE/40_tooling.md

 ---
 name: Tool idea
-about: I have an idea for, or need, specific tooling for `CITATION.cff` files
+about: I have an idea for, or need, specific tooling for CITATION.cff files
 title: ''
 labels:
   - 'help wanted'
-  - 'tooling'
+  - tooling
 assignees: ''

 ---